 - Vehicle Conditions: Arlington taxicabs must pass an annual physical inspection conducted by the Arlington County Police in addition to state vehicle inspections.
 If an Arlington taxicab is found to be not in proper working order, it will be immediately ordered out of service.
 Arlington taxicabs can be no more than seven years old and can have no more than 350,000 miles of use.

 - Required Insurance: All Arlington taxicabs are required to have a minimum of $300,000 of coverage for personal injury and $50,000 of coverage for personal property loss.

 - Identified Companies: All Arlington taxicabs and drivers are affiliated with a company whose identity is prominently displayed on the vehicle.
 Company affiliation helps passengers to retrieve lost articles, make special arrangements for pick-up and file or address complaints.

 Transportation Network Companies (TNCs)

-Additional information on the regulation of TNCs can be found on the Virginia Department of Motor Vehicles website.
-Complaints from TNC consumers can be filed with the Virginia Department of Motor Vehicles by filling out a Consumer Complaint Against a Passenger Carrier Form (form OA 411) and submitting it using one of the following options:
+If you have a complaint about any of these companies, you must file it with the Virginia Department of Motor Vehicles by filling out a Consumer Complaint Against a Passenger Carrier Form (form OA 411) and submitting it using one of the following options:

 Motor Carrier Services (TNC)